tayganr/purviewlab/modules/module04.md

     A ) True
     B ) False

-2. Glossary terms with the same name can exist as long as each instance has a unique parent term?
+2. Glossary terms can be related to other terms in the glossary.
+Which of the following is **not** a valid glossary term relationship type?

-    A ) True
+    A ) Synonyms
-    B ) False
+    B ) Antonyms
+    C) Related terms

 3. Glossary terms created using different term templates can be exported together using the Purview Studio (UI) glossary "Export terms" functionality?